shaghayeghsoudi/tutorial/README.md

 ## [1] 7
 ```

-Now we can run a set of tasks in parallel!
+Now we can run a set of tasks in parallel, yayyy!

 ```
 x <- foreach(